500Foods/Philement/elements/006-carbon/README.md

 # carbon
-The idea here is about monitoring a print or other activity, and taking actions when failures are detected.
-Might be as simple as pausing a print.
-This is the main reason to use Obico at the moment (spaghetti detection as they like to call it).
+This element is concerned with monitoring a print or other activity, and taking actions when failures are detected.

 ## Brainstorming
 - The first draft is just comparing timelapse images.